AayushGoswami/MS_AINSI_Final_Project/README.md

 4. **Training and Evaluation**

-   The notebook will train the model, validate its performance, and save the trained weights.
+   The notebook will train the model, validate its performance, and save the trained weights in the `model/` directory.

+5. **Presentation Deck**

+   The final project presentation is available in the `Presentation_Deck/` directory as `Aayush_Goswami_Project_Presentation.pdf`.

 ## Utility Functions